Graduate Student Support Competition (GSSC) Frequently Asked Questions

 Frequently asked questions related to the Graduate Student Support Competition.

 The Graduate School Support Competition (GSSC) is an annual exercise conducted by the Graduate School and graduate programs.
-The Graduate School uses this exercise to allot WARF and Chancellor’s funds to graduate programs to enhance recruitment, retention, and student services.
+The Graduate School uses this exercise to allocate WARF and Chancellor’s funds to graduate programs to enhance recruitment, retention, and student services.

 All allocated funds are expected to be used within the fiscal year.
 Remaining funds will be recovered by the Graduate School for future reallocation.
 Allocated funds may only be spent on PhD, DMA, or MFA-bound students.